 - DO NOT yank the tick out.
-If you yank it out, the tick’s mouth could remain and so could the Bb bacteria, which causes Lyme disease.
+If you yank it out, the tick’s mouth could remain and so could the infections that cause disease

-DO NOT squish the tick.
+- DO NOT squish the tick.
 Take the time to remove it carefully.
-If you squish the tick, the bacteria may enter your skin.
+If you squish the tick, the infections may enter your skin.

 Download our printable PDF document of Lyme Symptoms for your reference—provided in English and Spanish.